Screenwright(R) screenplay formatter

 I like the fact that OOo will automatically pop out a PDF whenever I want.

-I like the fact that OOo Writer is the only full-featured word processor that will easily format a screenplay at no cost whatsoever.
+I like the fact that OOo Writer is the only full-featured word processor that will easily format

 I like the fact that LibreOffice will now do everything (and more) that OOo used to do.
 Plus, it's also free!